Mid-month news September 2025

 Realizing Mum’ predicament, it seemed right to come back to UK to spend some time with her.
 Hence I arrived in UK from Kenya on 5th September.
 I visited mum that very evening and have spent time with her every day since then.
 She is being well looked after.
 But this is certainly not the mum I knew.
 There seems to be still some hope that if lovingly cared for, she can come through and regain more of her memory and understanding.
 I am committed for this month, to spend a lot of time with mum encouraging her, chatting with her, sharing God’s word by means of encouragement with her.
 I am very grateful to Andrew and Janet Fairhead for hosting me here in Winchester for this time, just 10-minutes-walk from mum’s hospital.

-There is more to this story.
-The Kenyan government is trying to have orphan children reared in communities rather than in orphanages.
-The model they are looking at is fostering.
+The Kenyan government is promoting foster caring.
+From hereon, children in my home will be kept by a Kenyan government registered foster care!
+(Foster caring in Kenya does not attract any government money.
+To be a foster carer one has to pay the government.)
 This is in its early days for Kenya.
 They ‘looked at’ the 28-year-old girl staying with us, who I had reared from birth, and who was taking responsibility for children in my home, and for running the household.
-‘You must register to be a foster parent’, said the children’s officer to her on the phone!’
+‘You must register to be a foster parent’, said the children’s officer to her one day!’
 ‘Yes, OK,’ she responded.
 ‘Wonderful!’
 I thought.
 Knowing her background, in helping with looking after adopted orphan boys and girls for years and years, there was no question; ‘you can go through the registration processes later.
 We will consider you to be already a qualified foster carer.
-You can take in 3, 4, or more children,’ she was told.
-So, ironically, while still under criminal investigation because I was looking after children, I am being encouraged to take children back into my home, while having a professional foster parent as part of the household, to formally take on the immediate responsibility.
-Give thanks to God!
+You can take in 3, 4, or more (under 18 year old) children (to whom you are not related),’ she was told.

 Weeds in the Gutter and Jim the not-Hero